fangohr/introduction-to-python-for-computational-science-and-engineering/Readme.md

 # Feedback?

-If you have used these materials and have some feedback (positive or negative), please get in touch (hans.fangohr@xfel.eu or fangohr@soton.ac.uk).
+If you have used these materials and have some feedback (positive or negative), please get in touch with [Hans Fangohr](mailto:hans.fangohr@mpsd.mpg.de).

 # Favour request and citation

-If you are using the book (be it as a teacher in your lecture course, as a student to support your learning, or in any other role), please send a short message to hans.fangohr@xfel.eu .
+If you are using the book (be it as a teacher in your lecture course, as a student to support your learning, or in any other role), please send a short message to hans.fangohr@mpsd.mpg.de .
 Ideally, this would contain at which university/institution/company you are and how you use the book (in one sentence).
 This kind of data is useful to support further maintenance and extensions of the materials.